jotjern/fogros2-sgc/docs/security.md

 - No certificate revocation
 - Compromise of secret affects entire group

+### No Key Rotation Mechanism

+There is currently no automated way to rotate secrets.
+To rotate:
+1. Generate new secret
+2. Deploy to all robots
+3. Restart all robots simultaneously

 ### Identifier Size

 Topic identifiers are 4 bytes (32 bits).
 This is sufficient for typical deployments but could theoretically have collisions with many thousands of topics.

-### Signaling Server Trust
+### Signaling Server MITM

-If an attacker controls your signaling server, they could potentially:
+If an attacker controls the signaling server, they could potentially man-in-the-middle WebRTC connections (DTLS certificates are not pinned).
+Mitigations:
-- See which robots are connecting
-- Delay or drop signaling messages
-- Attempt connection manipulation

-Use your own signaling server for sensitive deployments.
+- Run your own signaling server for sensitive deployments
+- Use network-level security (TLS, VPN)

+## Suitable Use Cases

+SGC is appropriate for:
+- Research and academic use
+- Controlled fleet environments
+- Deployments where physical security of robots is maintained

+SGC may not be suitable for:
+- Untrusted robot operators
+- High-security applications requiring individual robot identity
+- Fleets where individual robots might be compromised and need revocation